oslokommune/okctl-upgrade/gists/bump-eks/prepare-apps.md

     type: Recreate
 ```

-## Add node selectors to pods using PVCs
+## Step: Add node selectors to pods using PVCs

 Before we can bump nodes, we need to make sure that pods that use volumes (via PVCs), spawn on a node in the same AZ as the
 volumes.
 If not the pod will not start, as it cannot find the PV.